Restriction Site Analysis

 - Pattern.
 The recognition sequence of the enzyme.

-- Length. the restriction site length.
+- Length.
+The restriction site length.

 - Overhang.
-The overhang produced by cutting with the enzyme (3', 5' or Blunt).
+The overhang produced by cutting with the enzyme (3', 5', or blunt).

 - Number of cut sites.
+The number of restriction sites where the enzyme cuts.

 - Cut position(s).
 The position of each cut.

-- [] If the enzyme's recognition sequence is on the negative strand, the cut position is put in brackets.
+If the enzyme's recognition sequence is on the negative strand, the cut position is put in brackets [].

-- () Some enzymes cut the sequence twice for each recognition site, and in this case the two cut positions are surrounded by parentheses.
+Some enzymes cut the sequence twice for each recognition site, and in this case the two cut positions are surrounded by parentheses ().

-() at the bottom of the view.
+) at the bottom of the view to see this table.

-Figure 23.14: The result of the restriction analysis shown as table of fragments.Each row in the table represents a fragment.
+Figure 23.43: The result of the restriction analysis shown as a table of fragments.Each row in the table represents a fragment.
 If more than one enzyme cuts in the same region, or if an enzyme's recognition site is cut by another enzyme, there will be a fragment for each of the possible cut combinations.
-Furthermore, if this is the case, you will see the names of the other enzymes in the Conflicting Enzymes column.
+Furthermore, if this is the case, you will see the names of the other enzymes in the Conflicting enzymes column.
+The following information is available for each fragment:

 - Length including overhang.
 The length of the fragment.
 If there are overhangs of the fragment, these are included in the length (both 3' and 5' overhangs).